- See also

 Remarks: default=10

 This parameter defines the length of the time segments for which separate trajectory correction functions are estimated.
-The value of this parameter is only considered in case that a spline trajectory correction model is used.
-In case of a bias or linear correction model, strips are not split into segments, and the sampling interval length is ignored.
+The value of this parameter is only considered if a spline trajectory correction model is used.
+In case of bias or linear correction models, strips are not split into segments, and hence the sampling interval length is ignored.

 .firstSet first derivative zero